atumate/nixni.github.io/_posts/2018-06-04-Use Proxy in Linux.md

 1. `curl ip.cn`

 ## Let it elegant
-save below code to a file like `setproxy`, then `. setproxy on` means open,`. setproxy on` means shutdown
+save below code to a file like `setproxy`, then `. setproxy on` means open,`. setproxy off` means shutdown

 ```bash